Cultural imperialism: Other pre-Second World War examples

 The New Cambridge Modern History writes about the cultural imperialism of Napoleonic France.
 Napoleon used the Institut de France "as an instrument for transmuting French universalism into cultural imperialism."
-Members of the Institute (who included Napoleon), descended upon Egypt in 1798.
+Members of the institute (who included Napoleon), descended upon Egypt in 1798.
 "Upon arrival they organised themselves into an Institute of Cairo.
 The Rosetta Stone is their most famous find.
 The science of Egyptology is their legacy."

-After the First World War, Germans were worried about the extent of French influence in the annexed Rhineland, with the French occupation of the Ruhr Valley in 1923.
+After the First World War, Germans were worried about the extent of French influence in the occupied Rhineland, which under the terms of the Treaty of Versailles was under Allied control from 1918 to 1930.
 An early use of the term appeared in an essay by Paul Ruhlmann (as "Peter Hartmann") at that date, entitled French Cultural Imperialism on the Rhine.

-Ties to North American Colonisation
+North American colonisation

 Keeping in line with the trends of international imperialistic endeavours, the expansion of Canadian and American territory in the 19th century saw cultural imperialism employed as a means of control over indigenous populations.
 This, when used in conjunction of more traditional forms of ethnic cleansing and genocide in the United States, saw devastating, lasting effects on indigenous communities.

 In 2017 Canada celebrated its 150-year anniversary of the confederating of three British colonies.
 As Catherine Murton Stoehr points out in Origins, a publication organised by the history departments of Ohio State University and Miami University, the occasion came with remembrance of Canada's treatment of First Nations people.